ptrjst/flashcards/Tradecraft.md

 Tradecraft
 ==============

 A spy is a covert operative who gathers information about an organization or society.
-The skill a spy aquires through experience in espionage is known as [tradecraft](http://en.wikipedia.org/wiki/Tradecraft).
+The skill a spy acquires through experience in espionage is known as [tradecraft](http://en.wikipedia.org/wiki/Tradecraft).

-### caldestine operation
+### clandestine operation

 A clandestine operation is an intelligence or military operation carried out in such a way that the operation goes unnoticed by the general population.